microsoft/vscode-iot-workbench/docs/raspberry-pi/raspi-face-recognition-access-control.md

   - Claim your [Azure credit](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) if you are MSDN or Visual Studio subscriber.

 ## Prepare your hardware

+Connect Picamera to Raspberry Pi:

+You can follow the guide here <https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4>.

 Connect LED to Raspberry Pi: